Luis Buñuel: 1966–1983: Acclaim and final films

-Buñuel's final film was That Obscure Object of Desire (1977), adapted by Buñuel and Carrière from an 1898 novel by Pierre Louÿs called La Femme et le pantin, which had already been used as the basis of films directed by Josef von Sternberg (The Devil Is a Woman, 1935) and Julien Duvivier (La Femme et le Pantin, 1959).
+Buñuel's final film, That Obscure Object of Desire (1977), was adapted by Buñuel and Carrière from an 1898 novel by Pierre Louÿs called La Femme et le pantin, which had already been used as the basis of films directed by Josef von Sternberg (The Devil Is a Woman, 1935) and Julien Duvivier (La Femme et le Pantin, 1959).
 The film, which tells the story of an older man who is obsessed by a young woman who continually evades his attempts to consummate a sexual relationship, starred the Spanish actor Fernando Rey, appearing in his fourth Buñuel film.
 Initially, the part of the young woman was to be played by Maria Schneider, who had achieved international fame for her roles in Last Tango in Paris and The Passenger, but once shooting started, according to Carrière, her drug usage resulted in a "lackluster and dull" performance that caused tempestuous arguments with Buñuel on the set and her eventual dismissal.
-Silberman, the producer, decided to abandon the project at that point, but was convinced by Buñuel to continue shooting with two different actresses, Ángela Molina and Carole Bouquet playing the same role in alternating sequences throughout the film.
+Silberman, the producer, decided to abandon the project at that point, but was convinced by Buñuel to continue shooting with two different actresses, Ángela Molina and Carole Bouquet, playing the same role in alternating sequences throughout the film.
 In his autobiography, Buñuel claimed that this unusual casting decision was his own idea after drinking two dry martinis, saying: "If I had to list all the benefits derived from alcohol, it would be endless".
 Others have reported that Carrière had first broached the idea while developing the film's scenario, but had been brushed off by Buñuel as "the whim of a rainy day".

 After the release of That Obscure Object of Desire, Buñuel retired from filmmaking.
-In 1982, he wrote (along with Carrière) his autobiography, Mon Dernier Soupir (translated into English as My Last Sigh in the U.S., My Last Breath in the UK), which provides an account of his life, friends, and family as well as a representation of his eccentric personality.
-In it, he recounts dreams, encounters with many well-known writers, actors, and artists such as Pablo Picasso and Charlie Chaplin as well as antics, like dressing up as a nun and walking around town.
+In 1982, he wrote (along with Carrière) his autobiography, Mon Dernier Soupir (translated as My Last Sigh in the U.S., My Last Breath in the UK), which provides an account of his life, friends and family as well as a representation of his eccentric personality.
+In it, he recounts dreams, encounters with many well-known writers, actors and artists such as Pablo Picasso and Charlie Chaplin as well as antics, like dressing up as a nun and walking around town.